Katharine Jex-Blake: Career

 After leaving Girton, she taught for a year at Notting Hill and Bayswater High School, a school owned by the Girls' Public Day School Trust.
 In 1885 she returned to Girton as the Resident Classics lecturer, later becoming the Director of Studies in Classics from 1901 to 1919 and Vice-Mistress from 1903 to 1916.
 She was elected as Girton's correspondent for the newly established Classical Association and was in that role by June 1906.

 Jex-Blake was appointed as Mistress of the college in 1916 and served until 1922.
 She was thus responsible for steering the college through the changes and challenges of the First World War, including the introduction of rationing and raising vegetables and pigs on college land.
 As Mistress, she laid the groundwork for the college to be recognised in law, leading the college council in preparing a draft constitution and statues in order to obtain a royal charter.

 Although Jex-Blake was an active teacher and scholar, in line with the academic norms of this period she did not publish extensively.
-Her only published work was a translation of Pliny the Elder's Chapters on the History of Art, produced in collaboration with her friend Eugenie Sellers (1896); Jex-Blake provided the translation, while Sellars wrote the introduction and translation.
+Her only published work was a translation of Pliny the Elder's Chapters on the History of Art, produced in collaboration with her friend Eugenie Sellers (1896); Jex-Blake provided the translation, while Sellars wrote the introduction and the commentary.

 Her influence extended beyond Girton: some of her students became classics lecturers at Girton, Newnham College, Bedford College, Royal Holloway, Somerville College and Lady Margaret Hall in the 1920s.